 46. Take a Moment of Silence for Remembrance Day

-As the days get shorter, the Magical Lantern Festival at Chiswick House and Gardens lights up the night with mystical beings and fanciful creatures.
-It’s a great way to embrace the coming season and fend off the winter blues.
+As the days get shorter, London’s Christmas lights brighten up the night with stars and angels in the sky.
+Seeing them in the city center is a great way to embrace the coming season and fend off the winter blues.

 48. Wish Your American Friends a Happy Thanksgiving

 Okay, so this one might be a bit self-serving, but Thanksgiving is a really big deal for Americans and we get pretty homesick when we’re abroad for it.
 So spare a thought and send some well-wishes to your American friends if you’re in London on the fourth Thursday in November.
 There are also plenty of restaurants that offer Thanksgiving meals that day, so feel free to get into the spirit if you’re up for a cultural experience (and a LOT of food).

 49. Get in the Seasonal Spirit at London’s Christmas Markets